mscsapan/GamePower_API_Bloc/README.md

 - Futter as a Framework
 - BLoC Pattern as State Management
 - http as Network Calling
-- GamePower API for date
+- GamePower API for data